Meanwhile Back at the Ranch/Should I Smoke: Reception

 Despite not being one of Badfinger's most famous songs, "Meanwhile Back at the Ranch"/"Should I Smoke" has been praised by critics and fans alike.
 AllMusics Stephen Thomas Erlewine called the track a highlight from Wish You Were Here, while Matthew Greenwald of the same organization said of the song, "this piece is also one of the group's recorded masterpieces.
 A combination (à la the Beatles' 'A Day in the Life') of two separate songs that make up one huge piece, the song ended the album (and, unfortunately, the band's career) with a bang.
 Musically, it's one of the hardest-rocking pairs of songs that the group ever committed to tape.
 Like a cross between Abbey Road and some of the Who's finer efforts of the period, the song(s) rocks uncompromisingly hard while maintaining fabulous melodic core.
 The two pieces are also mutually nonexclusive as well, but joining each other with an undeniable grace.
 The orchestral guitar/horn coda is undoubtedly one of the most realized moments that Badfinger ever committed to vinyl.
 A true lost masterpiece."
+Classic Rock critic Rob Hughes rated it Badfinger's 5th best song, saying that "This tough-rocking boogie spliced together Ham’s 'Meanwhile Back At The Ranch' with Joey Molland’s 'Should I Smoke?' to thrillingly epic effect."
+Ultimate Classic Rock critic Michael Gallucci rated it as Badfinger's 10th best song, calling it "one of their strongest album tracks."
+Goldmine critic Bill Kopp included "Name of the Game" as one of "5 wrongfully overlooked Badfinger songs."

 According to music critic Richie Unterberger, Badfinger member Joey Molland said "'Meanwhile Back in the Ranch' was really, really on top form."